 RACHEL CARSON RETURNS, 30 min. - Lilith Lynn Rogers - Sebastopol, CA

 This film introduces to the inspiring and groundbreaking like and words of one of the most important writers of our time.
 Rogers becomes Rachel Carson and guides us through the often difficult but never defeated journey Carson took to produce her eye-opening 1962 book, “Silent Spring”.
 In this piece, Roger’s performance is illustrated with an almost continuous stream of images of nature and photos from Rachel Carson’s life.

-ADA - American Disabilities Act
+ADA - American with Disabilities Act